DKatuk/photo-uploader/README.md

 ```
 Run **node test** in terminal and refresh Compass Database to see CRUD operations.
 You can also check VSCode terminal.

+6) **Add Photo Page and Post Request**: Create a form with *method* an *action* (Created in add.ejs file).
+Name attributes of Input elements inside the form are important.
+When you make a POST Request with expressjs (in app.js file), you will use *action* information, and a request body object is created according to the name attributes that you used in these input elements.
+(2 Express middlewares were used to end req-res cycle: **urlencoded** and **json()**).
+If you do not use *name* attributes in input elements, you will log an empty request body object.
+Make sure that these name attributes match with the Database Schema.

 # Setup prettier on repo
 - **npm init** to create a package.json file.